-Pilot Training of the German Air Force in World War 2 (Part I).
+Pilot Training of the German Air Force in the Secomd World War (Part I).

 For the prospective pilot joining the Luftwaffe from civilian life, the first step was a spell of six months at a Fliegerersatzabteilung or recruit training depot; this was the equivalent to the ‘square-bashing’ or ‘boot camps’ in other air forces.
 There the main emphasis was on drill and physical training, and the air aspect was introduced only in elementary lectures on the principles of wireless and map reading.

 Having completed this initial training, the student pilot moved to a Fluganwärterkompanie, where he spent up to two months studying general aeronautical subjects.
 Thus prepared, he moved to an A/B Schule (elementary flying school) where he flew light aircraft such as the Klemm 35, the Focke Wulf 44 and the Buecker 131.

 For his A2 license the pupil received instruction in aerodynamics, aeronautical engineering, elementary navigation, meteorology, flying procedures and training in the reception of Morse.
 For his B license he flew higher-performance aircraft like the Arado 66, the Gotha 145 and the Arado 76, heavier aircraft like the Junkers W33 and W44 and the twin-engined Focke Wulf Fw 58, and obsolescent combat types such as the He 51, the Ar 65 and the Hs 123.
 On successful completion of his B2 training the candidate had between 100 and 150 hours flying time, and received his Luftwaffenflugzeugfuehrerschein (pilot’s licence) and his Flugzeugfuehrerabzeichen (pilot’s wings).

 Those pilots selected for single-engined fighters or dive-bombers now went straight to the respective specialist schools for training in these roles.